Privacy Policy

 12. Our Commitment to Accountability

-Avalon Data ("we", "us", or "our") provides independent auditing and remediation services for the UK legal sector.
+Avalon Data ("we", "us", or "our") provides independent website auditing and remediation services for the UK legal sector.
 We operate under an "Accountability-First" model.
-This policy outlines how we handle personal data in strict alignment with the Data (Use and Access) Act (DUAA) 2025 and the SRA Management and Control standards.
-Regulatory Alignment: While Avalon Data is not an SRA-regulated entity, our services are specifically engineered to assist SRA-regulated firms in meeting their obligations under SRA Principle 7 (Management and Control).
-We operate as a 'Critical Third-Party' provider, ensuring that our data handling, security standards, and audit methodologies provide the 'Evidence of Oversight' required for a firm's regulatory defence.
+This policy outlines how we handle personal data in strict alignment with the Data (Use and Access) Act (DUAA) 2025 and the SRA Transparency Rules 2018.
+Regulatory Alignment: While Avalon Data is not an SRA-regulated entity, our services are specifically engineered to assist SRA-regulated firms in meeting their website-related disclosure obligations.
+We operate as a specialist third-party supplier, ensuring that our data handling, security standards, and website audit methodologies provide the 'Evidence of Oversight' required for a firm's regulatory defence.

 13. Lawful Bases for Processing